CMS (law firm)

 CMS is an international law firm that offers legal and tax advisory services.
-It provides companies and organisations with advice on a full range of legal issues.
-CMS consists of 18 independent law firms, with about 80 offices worldwide, and is the world's 5th largest law firm by lawyer headcount and the 21st by revenue.
+CMS coordinates the activities of its members through CMS Legal Services EEIG, a european economic interest grouping.
+It consists of 18 independent law firms, with about 80 offices worldwide.

 History

 In 1999, six European law firms with 1,400+ lawyers and roughly DM 500 million in joint revenues came together to form CMS.
 The CMS brand combined the names of two founding law firms, Cameron McKenna (UK) and Hasche Sigle (Germany).
 Under the CMS brand, which initially drew criticism, a "partnership of partnerships" emerged.
 The member law firms retained their established names.
-A central service unit was created to provide administrative and IT services for the members.